whiteinge/eseth/2008/pimping-pythonrc.md

 Pimping out your .pythonrc.py
 =============================

-I don\'t wanna be hatin\' on [IPython](http://ipython.scipy.org/moin/), but I don\'t use it.
+I don't wanna be hatin' on [IPython](http://ipython.scipy.org/moin/), but I don't use it.
 I often favor fairly extreme minimalism in computing.
 Why install something if you can accomplish the same (or good enough) with what you have available?
 IPython has quite a lot of features and syntactic-sugar, but it is overkill for my needs.
-Instead I\'ve been slowly crafting my [pythonrc.py](https://github.com/whiteinge/dotfiles/blob/master/.pythonrc.py) to give the built-in Python shell color, tab completion, saving and searching a history, pretty printing, and the ability to start an external editor.
+Instead I've been slowly crafting my [pythonrc.py](https://github.com/whiteinge/dotfiles/blob/master/.pythonrc.py) to give the built-in Python shell color, tab completion, saving and searching a history, pretty printing, and the ability to start an external editor.

-It should be said that this code is not especially interesting, and a lot of this is very straightforward readline configuration \-- but it seems that a lot of people are unfamiliar with the basics, so here is my set up.
+It should be said that this code is not especially interesting, and a lot of this is very straightforward readline configuration -- but it seems that a lot of people are unfamiliar with the basics, so here is my set up.